SoftwareAG/sagdevops-templates/templates/sag-cel-cluster/README.md

-To provision Internal Data Store on 2 nodes with all latest fixes and configure them in a cluster:
+To provision Internal Data Store 10.3 on two nodes with all latest fixes and configure the nodes in a cluster: